How and why you should make fermented feed for your wallet and your hens.

 First, you’ll want to know what the heck fermented feed is.
-So, let’s start there.
 According to Linda of Garden Betty,

 “In a nutshell, fermented chicken feed is probiotics for your chicken.
 It’s a wet mash (the chicken keeper’s term for moistened food) created by lactic acid fermentation (the same type of fermentation that occurs naturally in sauerkraut).
 Just like kraut, it contains all the bacteria that’s good for your gut: Lactobacillus, Leuconostoc, Pediococcus, and other beneficial bacteria and yeasts.”.

-Linda provides a plethora of wonderful information in her post of fermented feed (linked above).
-She has a smaller set-up (3 chickens) and I’ve found that almost all of us chicken lovers methods slightly vary, but the end game is the same.
+Linda provides a plethora of wonderful information in her post on fermented feed.
+She has a smaller set-up (3 chickens) and I’ve found that all methods slightly vary, but the end game is the same.
 Yummy, nutritional feed for your happy hens and roos.

 Why Should You Choose Fermented Feed?